-Spectro-acoustic Process Analytical Technology for Continuous Manufacturing of Coronavirus Vaccine
+Spectro-Acoustic Process Analytical Technology for Continuous Manufacturing of Coronavirus Vaccine

 This project aims to demonstrate Raman spectroscopy and acoustic microfluidics in enabling PAT to detect and quantify virus-like particles and attenuated live viruses to aid the continuous manufacturing of vaccines for future coronavirus.